 The Association for Technical Communication: The Association for Technical Communication is a professional organization for technical writers.
 They offer a variety of resources, including books, conferences, and online courses.

-The Technical Writer’s Handbook: This handbook is a great resource for learning the basics of technical writing.
+The Technical Writer’s Handbook: This handbook is a great resource for learning technical writing basics.

-The Elements of Style: This classic style guide is a must-read for any writer, and it contains a section on technical writing.
+The Elements of Style: This classic style guide is a must-read for any writer and contains a technical writing section.

-The Purdue OWL: This website is a great resource for all kinds of writers, and it includes a section on technical writing.
+The Purdue OWL: This website is a great resource for all kinds of writers and includes a technical writing section.

-Writer’s Digest: Writer’s Digest is a great source of information for writers of all types, and it includes a section on technical writing.
+Writer’s Digest: Writer’s Digest is a great source of information for writers of all types and includes a technical writing section.

 TechComm Writer: This website is devoted to helping technical writers improve their skills.